 The one stain on its resume is an incident that occurred back in May 2019 when due to a flash crash, the CLAM/BTC margin had frozen, resulting in the loss of about 1800 BTC.
 However, Poloniex bounced back, reimbursing the affected traders, and they’ve since learned from their mistakes.
 All in all, the platform is a very decent option for altcoin pursuers, providing many options.

 Huobi’s story started in 2013 when it was founded by computer engineer Leon Li.
 Initially, they were based in China, but as China banned crypto exchanges and ICOs in 2017, Huobi looked outward, expanding globally.
 Their headquarters are currently in the Seychelles.

 As of now, they have about 340 different crypto assets on offer while their daily trading volumes rival those of Binance – a tall order indeed.
-Huobi has grown into a jack of all trades when it comes to crypto trading, offering derivatives such as futures, swaps (coin-margined and USDT-margined), and options.
-Additionally, they also offer OTC services, as well as crypto loans and asset servicing.
+It has grown to become a jack of all trades, offering derivatives such as futures, swaps (coin-margined and USDT-margined), and options.
+They have OTC, crypto loans, and asset servicing as well.

 Huobi also is multi-platform for all intents and purposes, having a slew of dedicated mobile apps such as the Huobi Wallet, Huobi Chat, as well as one of the better exchange apps out there.

 Their security measures are nothing to scoff at either as they claim to have a “Dedicated 20,000 BTC Security Reserve Fund”, should things go awry, and multi-signature cold wallets for all the user assets.